smyrgeorge/log4k/README.md

 In the examples above, we see two variations of the `Span` class:

-- **Span.Local**: Represents a span created locally within our application.
+- **Span.Local**: Represents a span created locally within our application, exposing all methods such as `start`, `end`, `event`, `debug`, `info`, and more.
 - **Span.Remote**: Represents a span created outside our application and propagated to us (e.g., from an HTTP call).
+It does not expose any methods and serves only as a reference to the parent remote span.

 ## Examples